TonyMezzolesta/swearBot/README.md

 1. Make sure you have node installed on your PC.
 2. IDE or Text Editor (I use VScode).
+3. Create a free account in Mongo Atlas and create a new cluster.

 ## Setup and Run